How to upcycle a men’s shirt into women’s clothing

 This Diy men’s shirt tunic top from Thriftanista in the City is stunning.
 I really love the colorful, patterned collar she added.
 Just like her, I could fit this piece into my everyday style.

 I love everything about this shirt skirt by Melissa Eplin, the pockets, the back, the small arrows.
 She really nailed it.
-She turned menswear to the perfect officewear.
+She turned menswear into the perfect officewear.

 I’ve found the perfect men’s shirt refashion for the skirt.
 This ruffled shirt made by Cut out and Keep would complete your office outfit.